lsalazar2/Friend-Finder/README.md

 ## Demo

-*Friend Finder* is deployed to Heroku.
-Please check it out at:
+*Friend Finder* is deployed to Heroku at: https://findafriendls.herokuapp.com/

 ## Installation